react-async-storage/react-async-storage/docs/docs/usage.md

   async fetchUser(): Promise<User> {
     /*
-    context.get receives an optional string or an array of strings as a parameter - each representing a "storeName".
+    The StorageContext is a map of storeNames -> stores.
+It can be interacted with like a regular object.
     If no parameter is provided it will try to return the default store name.
     */
-    const mainStore = this.context.get("mainStore")
+    const { mainStore } = this.context

     if (mainStore.hasItem("someKey")) {
       return await mainStore.getItem<User>("someKey")